ioquatix/jquery-syntax/README.txt

 *** Change Log ***

+release-1.9.1
+ - Added several new languages.
+ - Minor bug fixes and enhancements.

 release-1.8
- - Improved the simple function usability
+ - Improved the simple function usability.
- - Improved shorthand notation so it is now more flexible
+ - Improved shorthand notation so it is now more flexible.
    - You can now specify a combination of classes, in any order.

 release-1.7